Edo-Tokyo Museum in Photos

 From the middle of the bridge, look down.
 Under you will be the Nakamura-za kabuki theatre.
 Once on the other side, you’ll have two zones to explore.

 The first one is the Edo Zone.
 This area deals with the city’s history from medieval times to the early modern.
-Being a big fan of Japanese history, I have to admit that I favor this one as I love the Tokugawa period.
+Being a big fan of Japanese history, I favor this one as I love the Tokugawa period.
 It has everything the Japanese history lover needs.
 There are swords, armor, replicas of houses, boats, scale models, and bookshops!
 And the dioramas are amazing, so detailed.

-Modern Tokyo will be in the second.
+Modern Tokyo is in the second.
 Exhibits that show the city’s development fill it.
 They go into great detail about the early and middle parts of the twentieth century.
 They are from:

 - World War 2